James Pattinson

 James Lee Pattinson (born 3 May 1990) is an Australian cricketer.
 Pattinson is considered an aggressive fast bowler.
 After making his Test cricket debut in late 2011, he played Test and limited overs cricket for the Australia national cricket team, although his appearances were limited due to back injuries.

 Personal life

 Pattinson's elder brother is Darren Pattinson, who played for England in one Test match.
 Pattinson grew up in Melbourne's outer suburbs and attended Haileybury (Melbourne).
-He made his first-class debut for the Victoria and consequently won a contract with Nottinghamshire.
+He made his first-class debut for the Victoria and subsequently won a contract with Nottinghamshire.

 Domestic career

 Pattinson played for Dandenong Cricket Club in Victorian Premier Cricket and also played for Australia in the 2008 Under-19 World Cup in Malaysia.

 On 23 December 2009, Pattinson set new best bowling in a List A innings record for Victoria, taking six wickets for the cost of 48 from his 10 overs.

 Pattinson was bought by the Kolkata Knight Riders for the 2013 Indian Premier League.
 However he was ruled out of the tournament without playing in any of the matches due to non cricket related medical conditions.

 On 2 September 2020, he was included in the Mumbai Indians team for the 2020 Indian Premier League as a replacement for Lasith Malinga who pulled out of the tournament citing personal reasons.
 Pattinson also eventually made his IPL debut in the 2020 season and became a regular member.

 In March 2021, during the 2020–21 Sheffield Shield season, Pattinson took his 300th first-class wicket.

 Pattinson was suspended for one match during the 2021-22 Sheffield Shield season after striking Daniel Hughes with the ball during his follow through.